Helen Keller Intl

 - Demonstrable respect for all persons regardless of religion, ethnicity, class or gender, with a high comfort level working in a diverse environment with a demonstrated commitment to high professional ethical standards.

 Qualified candidates should submit a cover letter and resume to HKI.Recruitment@hki.org noting the job title in the subject line.
+Applications will be accepted until the position is filled.

-building an inclusive workforce where diversity in all its forms is fully valued.
+workforce where diversity in all its forms is fully valued.